wp-plugins/atomic-penguins-scroll-and-reveal/readme.txt.txt

 	<li>9 entrance animations</li>

 Premium Version
-	<li>Has the custom animation where you can customize the animation of one elements using its class name</li>
+	<li>Has the custom animation where you can customize the animation of one element using its class name</li>
 	<li>30 entrance animations</li>

 ==Installation==